trolldbois/Responder/README.txt

 ========

 - Built-in SMB Auth server.
-  Supports NTLMv1, NTLMv2 hashes.
-Successfully tested from Windows NT4
-  to Server 2012 RC, Samba and Mac OSX Lion.
+  Supports NTLMv1, NTLMv2 hashes with Extended Security NTLMSSP.
+Successfully tested from Windows NT4 to Server 2012 RC, Samba and Mac OSX Lion.
 This functionality is enabled by default when the tool is launched.